-In the previous chapter, only the theoretical aspects of Enterprise Dynamics have been discussed.
+In the previous chapter, the theoretical aspects of Enterprise Dynamics have been discussed.
 In this chapter, we will start by building a simple model in Enterprise Dynamics.
 The objective here is to learn about ED, not to fully complete a simulation study.
 At the end of this chapter, the user should be able to develop a model in which several machines are used simultaneously.

-4.1 Dragging atoms into the model
+5.1 Dragging atoms into the model

-The first step in the creation of a model is the placement of the right atoms into the model.
-In this section, we will start by building a simple model that consists of the following four parts (see Picture 4-1):
+The first step in the creation of a model is selecting the required atoms and placing these into the model.
+In this section, we will start by building a simple model that consists of the following four parts, see Picture 5-1:

-- Source: the function of this atom is to generate products into the model. - Queue: this atom is a waiting area for customers or products. - Server: the function of this atom is that of a machine or of a counter.
-Atoms entering a server undergo a process and remain in this atom for a certain time (the process time). - Sink: the products or customers leave the model through this atom.
+Source: the function of this atom is to generate products into the model.

+Queue: this atom is a waiting area for customers or products.

+Server: the function of this atom is that of a machine or of a counter.
+Atoms entering a server undergo a process and remain in this atom for a certain time (the process time).

+Sink: the products or customers leave the model through this atom.